JB1905/fluentui-react-grid/README.md

 $ yarn add fluentui-react-grid
 ```

-You also need to include CSS styles (in HTML head section e.g.: in index.html file):
+You also need to include CSS styles (in the HTML header section, e.g. in index.html):

 ```html
 <link